KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Localization.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks additional localization capabilities.
+[KeyboardKit Pro][Pro] unlocks additional localization capabilities when you register a valid license key.

 KeyboardKit Pro unlocks localized ``InputSet``s, ``KeyboardLayoutProvider``s and ``CalloutActionProvider``s for each ``KeyboardLocale`` that the license contains.

-This means that KeyboardKit Pro can create a fully localized ``SystemKeyboard`` by just registering a license key.
+This means that KeyboardKit Pro can create fully localized ``SystemKeyboard`` for all supported locales.